 Newsday reported that County sheriff records indicated that 31 people had been remanded in the previous 7 months.

-So what type of traffic offenses could lead to the severe penalty of incarceration?
+So what type of NY traffic violations could lead to the severe penalty of incarceration?
 There are actually many but the most likely ones involved here are excess speeding (41+ mph) and leaving the scene of an accident involving property damage.